Applications for 2024 National Library of Australia Scholarships open on Monday 1 May 2023, and close at 5pm (AEST), Monday 26 June 2023.

-- applicants for the Seymour Scholarship must be under the age of 35 at 31 December in the year of their application.
+- applicants for the Seymour Scholarship must be under the age of 35 at 31 December 2023.
 This age limit is a condition requested by the donors.

 - the National Library of Australia Scholarship is open to applicants of any age but preference is given to Australian First Nations scholars.
 If no suitable First Nations applications are received, this Scholarship will be awarded to a non-Indigenous scholar.

 Preference for all scholarships is given to applicants who would otherwise find it difficult to access the Library’s collections.

 The Fellowships Advisory Committee will assess Scholarship applications against the following criteria:

 - the applicant’s academic potential and capacity for research

 - the value and quality of the proposed research at the Library